nevesnunes/blog/about.md

 From these case studies, we can extract:

 - Reusable [methodologies]({{ site.baseurl }}/tags/#methodologies) to apply in similar scenarios;
-- Disclosed information that can be translated to bug reports or patches.
+- Disclosed information that can spark new bug reports or patches.
 Consider how oftentimes interface errors are aggravated by insufficient, misleading, or unintended messages.

 ## Inspiration